Can a Crack On a Plastic Car Radiator Be Fixed?

 Steps to Repair with Epoxy:

-Prepare the surface: The cracked area is sanded to make a smooth surface to glue the epoxy.
+Clean the damaged area with a degreaser and drain the coolant.
+The cracked area is sanded to make a smooth surface to glue the epoxy.
+Apply the epoxy evenly over the crack, as directed, then mix and apply.

 Allow it to cure: After following the manufacturer's recommended curing time for epoxy, let it dry completely.